- When should I arrive for my trip?

 If you are a strong intermediate skier in a regular ski area you should be able to adapt to deep powder snow skiing.
-You may also be interested in a Cat/Heli Prep lesson through Snow School at Revelstoke Mountain Resort to help ensure that you are ready for every run.
-We recommend that you visit a ski area to brush up on your skills if it has been a while since you have strapped on the skis or board.
-If you can try some treed runs and powder, that is even better!
+We recommend that you visit a ski area to brush up on your skills if it has been a while since you have strapped on skis or a board.
+If you can try some gladed runs and powder, that’s even better!
+Revelstoke Mountain Resort is close by, and a perfect match for the terrain you can expect to encounter in our tenure.
 We recommend that you try a pair of our high performance skis and boards suitable for the snow conditions.

 Q. What will be the ability of the other skiers in my group?